Farm Animal and Meat Standards

 - No animal byproducts are allowed in feed, including feather meal and rendered fat.

 - No crates, cages or tethers are permitted during the animal’s daily life.
 This includes, but is not limited to gestation crates and farrowing stalls for sows, and individual hutches or tethers for veal calves.

-- All ruminants, including beef cattle, bison, sheep and goats, must spend at least two-thirds of their life on pasture.
-Time in a feedlot cannot be more than one-third of the animal’s life.
+- Beef cattle, sheep and goats must spend at least two-thirds of their life on pasture.

 - Meat from cloned animals is not permitted at Whole Foods Market.

 - Irradiation of meat products is not permitted.

 - A clear traceability audit system that tracks herds or flocks from each farm through slaughter.